 Puppies are handed over to us in their new homes at the age of 14 weeks and are always registered, chipped, vaccinated and inspected by a veterinarian.

-We have a booking fee, which means that the puppies will be paid in advance for a booking fee of: 30% to 50% of the price.
+We have a booking fee policy, which means that puppies are paid in advance, which is: 30% — 50% of the price.

 The booking fee will not be refunded but will be credited to the final price of the puppy.